-- 7. (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.
+7. (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.

-If you do not specify an ID here, the router generates one automatically from its MAC address. - 8.
-Click the Apply button.
-Your settings are saved.
+If you do not specify an ID here, the router generates one automatically from its MAC address.

-Use auto configuration for an IPv6 Internet connection
+Use Auto Config for an IPV6 Internet Connection